aws-samples/amazon-sagemaker-build-train-deploy/setup/README.md

-// Copyright Amazon.com, Inc. or its affiliates.
-All Rights Reserved. // SPDX-License-Identifier: CC-BY-SA-4.0

 # Setup your AWS Account

 > ⚠️ **Warning**: The following steps need to be executed **only** if you are going to use **your own AWS account** for the workshop.
 Please do not execute any action if an AWS account was provided by an AWS instructor.

 ## Prerequisites
 If you are going to use your own AWS Account, we assume that you have **administrator privileges** on the account.
-If this is not the case, please double-check with an AWS instructor before moving to next section.
+If this is not the case, please double-check with your AWS system administrator before moving to next section.

-## Configure IAM Roles using AWS CloudFormation
+## Create an Amazon SageMaker Studio domain with AWS CloudFormation
-In this section, we will create the AWS IAM (Identity and Access Management) roles that are required to run this workshop.
-More specifically, we are going to use AWS CloudFormation to create the following roles:
+In this section, we will create the Amazon SageMaker Studio domain and a user profile required to run this workshop.
+More specifically, we are going to use AWS CloudFormation to create the following resources:

+- An Amazon SageMaker Studio domain
+- An Amazon SageMaker Studio user profile
+- A Data Science app for the user profile
-- **AmazonSageMaker-ExecutionRole-endtoendml** - The IAM role assumed by the Amazon SageMaker notebook instance.
+- The IAM roles required to run the workshop
-- **GlueServiceRole-endtoendml** - The IAM role used by AWS Glue to access Amazon S3 and AWS Glue APIs.
-- **LambdaInvokeSageMakerEndpointRole-endtoendml** - The IAM role assumed by the AWS Lambda function that will invoke the Amazon SageMaker endpoint to get inferences.

 Please execute the following steps: